workzer/Video_minimizer/README.md

  - Windows 10 build 19042
  - Ubuntu 20.04 LTS

+## Requirement

+You will need to have `ffmpeg` on your system and accesible through command line (added to your PATH).

 ## Available Scripts

-In the project directory, you can run:

-## Requirement

-In the project directory, you can run:

 ### `npm run startR`

 Run React in DEV mode.